Our story

 Tocqueville Challenge_2018

-Ma MobiClinique was created in 2017, with the support of Jean-Philippe Couture, a financial analyst specialized in public funding for nonprofit organizations.
+Ma MobiClinique was created in 2017, with the support of Jean-Philippe Couture, a financial analyst specializing in public funding for nonprofit organizations.
 Incorporated in 2018 and rebaptized DocTocToc the following year, the organization developed partnerships with the Montreal Children’s Hospital Foundation and McGill University.

 Cliniques pop-up Mtl Nord_2020_2